 What types of beneficiaries are named in a Will?

-Whether you are choosing the beneficiaries of your estate or you have recently been made aware you are the beneficiary of a Will, it can be confusing to understand the different types of beneficiaries there are and how that can effect what is being inherited and how it is distributed.
+Whether you are choosing the beneficiaries of your estate or you have recently been made aware you are the beneficiary of a Will, it can be confusing to understand the different types of beneficiaries there are and how that can affect what is being inherited and how it is distributed.

-The are 2 main types of beneficiaries, the first being a residual beneficiary (sometimes referred to as primary) and a legacy beneficiary, both types have more specific sub sets of beneficiary within them.
+There are 2 main types of beneficiaries, the first being a residual beneficiary (sometimes referred to as primary) and a legacy beneficiary, both types have more specific subsets of beneficiary within them.

 As the name suggests a residual beneficiary receives the residue of the estate.
 The residue is whatever is left after everything else has been paid.
 There is an order of priority when it comes to the distribution of an estate.
 Before residual beneficiaries can get their share the estate’s expenses, debts and any inheritance tax that’s due must be paid.